 In 2020, the GPS project is marching into the next chapter, GPS2.
 The outputs of GPS highlight the needs on

-- Increasing geographical coverage in countries with high disease burden, such as India, Nigeria, DRC Congo and Pakistan, together these four countries accounted for approximately 50% of global pneumococcal disease burden in 2015.
+- Increasing geographical coverage in countries, especially those with high disease burden, such as India, Nigeria, DRC Congo and Pakistan, together these four countries accounted for approximately 50% of global pneumococcal disease burden in 2015.

-- Supporting local data generation and analysis to achieve a working system for ongoing genomic surveillance in LMICs by providing capacity building and bioinformatics training.
+- Supporting local data generation and analysis to achieve a working system for long-term and sustainable genomic surveillance in LMICs by providing capacity building and bioinformatics training.

 - Engaging with policy makers to communicate the value of the data and the importance of study findings for decision-making in pneumococcal disease prevention.